About the NJR

 - Support suppliers in the routine post-market surveillance of implants and provide information to clinicians, patients, hospital management and the regulatory authorities.

-Isle of Man joins the NJR in July 2015
+Isle of Man joined the registry in July 2015

-Northern Ireland joins the NJR in February 2013
+Northern Ireland joined the registry in February 2013

-Elbow and shoulder joint replacements collected since April 2012
+Elbow and shoulder joint replacements collected on the registry since April 2012

 Ankle joint replacements collected since April 2010